realejandro/generateReadme/README.md

-  # MY SUPERHERO APP
+  # MY HEROE APP

   ## Description
-  this is an app to comparates super heroes
+  The best app to compare super heroes and create markdowns

   ## Installation
-  use the link to clone the app in your local project
+  Clone the url app to your local project

   ## Usage
-  once that you clone the app update the elements that you want
+  Once that you clone it you can update some of the components of the project

   ## license